Making an open application

 If, having looked at the different Colleges, you don't mind which you attend then you don't have to choose — you could make an open application instead.
 You can only submit one application to the University, either selecting a preference College or an open application in your UCAS application.
 Applications to more than one College, or to one College and an open application are not allowed.
 In addition, once you have submitted your UCAS application, you cannot change this choice.

-- After the closing date (15 October), a computer program allocates each open application to a College.
+- After the closing date (15 October), a computer program allocates each open applicant to a College.

 - The basis of the allocation is to even out the distribution of applicants across the Colleges — applicants from the UK/EU are allocated to Colleges which happen, in that year, to have received fewer applications per place in that subject than the average number across all Colleges; applicants from outside the EU are evenly distributed across Colleges in each subject.